John Nevil Maskelyne

-John Nevil Maskelyne (22 December 183918 May 1917) was an English stage magician and inventor of the pay toilet, along with other Victorian-era devices.
+John Nevil Maskelyne (22 December 1839 – 18 May 1917) was an English stage magician and inventor of the pay toilet, along with other Victorian-era devices.
 He worked with magicians George Alfred Cooke and David Devant, and many of his illusions are still performed today.
 His book Sharps and Flats: A Complete Revelation of the Secrets of Cheating at Games of Chance and Skill is considered a classic overview of card sharp practices.
 In 1914 he founded the Occult Committee, a group to "investigate claims to supernatural power and to expose fraud".

 Early life

-Maskelyne was born on 22 December 1839 at Cheltenham, Gloucestershire, England to John Nevil Maskelyne (1800–1875), a saddler, and his wife Harriet née Brunsdon (1812–1871).
+Maskelyne was born on 22 December 1839 at Cheltenham, Gloucestershire, England to John Nevil Maskelyne (1800–1875), a saddler, and his wife Harriet (1812-1871), née Brunsdon.
+He was baptized at St Lawrence, Swindon, near, Cheltenham, on 26 January 1840.
 He trained as a watchmaker.